SwatikPatil/Fitness-Freaks/readme.md

 ## About Our Product 🔧

-VaiRoga is combined by using two words Vai derived from Vaidya means “Doctor” and Roga means “Disease”.

-It is web app and android app for doctors and patients to communicate with each other conveniently in the face of pandemic.
+It is web app for doctors and patients to communicate with each other conveniently in the face of pandemic.
 <br>
 <br>
 <br>